karthikeyan-133/Laundary_Pos/CORS_FIXES.md

   - `https://pos-laundry-ajish.vercel.app` (previous domain)
   - `https://pos-laundry-eight.vercel.app` (current domain)
   - `https://pos-laundry-tau.vercel.app` (production domain)
-- Simplified CORS configuration to avoid conflicts
+- Kept the main CORS middleware configuration using the `cors` package
-- Removed conflicting separate CORS handler
+- Added a simple middleware to ensure CORS headers are always set
-- Ensured all API endpoints properly set CORS headers
+- Ensured all API endpoints properly respond with CORS headers

 ### 3. Vercel Configuration (`vercel.json`)

-- Simplified routes to properly direct all API requests to the backend
+- Simplified routes to direct all `/api/*` requests to the main server.js file
-- Removed specific route definitions that might cause conflicts
+- Ensured no specific route definitions that might cause conflicts
-- Ensured all `/api/*` routes are handled by the main server.js file
+- All API requests are now handled consistently by the main Express server

-### 4. Environment Configuration (`frontend/.env`)
+### 4. Added Clean Test Endpoint

-- Updated comments to clarify the production deployment setup
-- Ensured proper fallback URLs for different environments
+- Created a simple CORS test endpoint at `backend-new/api/cors-test.js` that properly sets CORS headers

 ## Testing the Fix